kevindigo/quests-of-zeus/backlog.md

 == Peek ==

-- action: peek at up to 2 cloud tiles
+- action: peek at up to 2 shrine tiles

 == Injuries ==